 So, my usual routine: charge devices, shower, change, short nap.
 Then off to sit at a table in the breakfast area and write.
 A few hours later I wandered to the gas station c-store and bought some chocolate for the evening and drinks for the next day.
 Back to the room to pre-pack and double-check so I would have the fewest items to repack in the morning.
 As evening fell I found I wasn’t very hungry, so I skipped dinner again.

 I took a look at my route for the next day—three mountain passes—and thought I should get to bed early.
-Then I realized that the terminus was downtown Salt Lake City: Connie and Mike lived south of town.
+Then I realized that the route I was following would take me into downtown Salt Lake City, but my actual destination was at Connie and Mike’s house, south of town.
 So I went to the hotel business center and updated the route and downloaded the maps on all my devices.
 So much easier to do that here in the cool hotel than to figure it out on the fly after riding fifty miles.
 Part of me congratulated myself on catching that oversight; another part wondered how I ever missed it in the first place.
 There but for the grace of the navigational gods . . .

 Everything ready, route all set, I watched a movie until it was time to go to bed.